| |

 Authorization to Test

-After Board approval, Board staff will electronically submit the Authorization to
+After the Board's Executive Director's approval, Board staff will electronically submit the Authorization to

 Test (ATT) to NASBA.